Longest NHL Playoff Games And Overtime Games (Ranked)

 Philadelphia Flyers Vs Pittsburgh Penguins

-On May 4th 2000, the Philadelphia Flyer played the Pittsburgh Penguins for the fourth time in the series.
-Of the three first three series games the Penguins led in two games and the Flyers won only one.
+The Philadelphia Flyers played the Pittsburgh Penguins for the fourth time in the series on May 4, 2000.
+In two of the first three games of the series, the Penguins held the lead, while the Flyers only managed to win one.

 Summary